mmoundraty/cse15l-lab-reports/lab5.md

 ![Image](2lab.png)

+Student: I see that for my message variable that I needed to do += instead of just = to my data that I am displaying.

 ## Part 2

 In the second half of the quarter I was able to learn bash, jdb, and vim to efficiently debug my code.